-You're probably already aware that LAL-D is a serious, chronic, life-threatening disease that can damage vital organs such as your liver, spleen, stomach and intestines, and cardiovascular system.
+You're probably already aware that LAL-D is a serious, chronic, potentially life-threatening disease that can damage vital organs such as your liver, spleen, stomach and intestines, and cardiovascular system.

-When seen in infants, LAL-D is rapidly progressive, resulting in severe complications within the first year of life.
+When seen in infants, LAL-D is a medical emergency and rapidly progressive, resulting in severe complications within the first year of life.
 When seen in children and adults, LAL-D can lead to serious health problems that can occur at any time without warning.

 Most people with LAL-D experience complications in more than one organ system.
-However, no single sign, symptom, or lab test can give a complete picture of your LAL-D.
+However, no single sign or symptom can give a complete picture of your LAL-D.